A Soldier's Farewell: Plot

-The scene now shifts, and we see Mainwaring dreaming that he is Napoleon at the Battle of Waterloo.
+The scene now shifts, and Mainwaring begins dreaming that he is Napoleon at the Battle of Waterloo.
 It features the rest of the cast in various roles, including Wilson as Wellington, flanked by Frazer as Gordon of the Highlanders and Hodges as a senior officer.
 Sponge is Marshal Ney, Walker is "Captain Gerald" in the cavalry, Jones is a French Corporal, Pike is a French drummer boy and Godfrey is a French artillery man.
 Many catchphrases and actions are used: "put those lights out", "you stupid drummer boy", "Godfrey's sister's upside down cakes", "Oi, Napoleon", and also some phrases from earlier in the episode, such as Sponge saying "we should have sat down the front, in the ninepennies" when Mainwaring complains that he cannot see the battle.
-At the surrender, Wilson acts very superior, for instance asking Mainwaring for his full name and address, and refusing to let Mainwaring borrow his pen.
+At the surrender, Wilson acts in a very superior manner, asking Mainwaring for his full name and address and refusing to let Mainwaring borrow his pen.
 Mainwaring says farewell to his troops, with great comic effect.
-Hodges then tells the troops that the Duke will buy them all a drink, and in the stampede they knock Mainwaring over into the mud.
+Hodges then tells the troops that the Duke wants to have a drink with them, and in the stampede they knock Mainwaring over into the mud.

 Mainwaring is next seen just before being exiled to Elba, standing next to the bus conductress, who is dressed as Marie Walewska.
-They exchange farewells, then Mainwaring wakes up to find that he has overslept and he has a rude note from his wife complaining that he didn't come home last night.
+They exchange farewells, then Mainwaring wakes up to find that he has overslept and he has a rude note from his wife complaining that he was late coming home last night.